yuyatinnefeld/prometheus/exam/exam-mock.md

 - How is managed data retention in prometheus?
 - What are the essential components of Prometheus?
 - Which two query parameters are required when configuring a Blackbox Exporter probe?
-- What is a recognized method to initiate a configuration reload in Prometheus?
+- What is required to initiate a configuration reload in Prometheus?
 - What HTTP method does Prometheus employ for performing scrapes?
 - Which service discovery configuration is recommended for scraping EC2 instances?
 - What is the significance and purpose of the scrape_interval configuration in Prometheus?